-Once a guardian has been selected, the guardian has a fiduciary obligation to act on behalf of, and in the best interests of, the ward.
-There is routine court oversight to make sure the guardian is doing his or her job and protecting the ward and the ward’s property and assets.
+Once the guardian has been selected, the guardian has a fiduciary obligation to act on behalf of, and in the best interest of, the ward.
+With this responsibility comes routine court overview to ensure that the guardian is doing the job he has been assigned, and protecting the property and assets of the ward.

-Guardianship is the only option to get control over managing someone’s assets and affairs if the incapacitated person is already of unsound mind and if no plans have been made in advance.
-This can be a problem if there have been no provisions made for incapacity, as the process of getting guardianship can be time consuming, complicated, and costly.
+Guardianship is the only option to gain control over managing someone’s assets and affairs if the incapacitated person is already unable to make decisions for himself and if no proactive planning is in place.
+Seeking to obtain guardianship via court will most likely cause a problem if there have been no provisions made for incapacity.
+The process of getting guardianship can be time consuming, complicated and costly at best.

-The agent, like a guardian, has a fiduciary duty to act in the best interests of the person who is incapacitated.
-However, there is no ongoing court oversight or judge being intrusive into the agent’s actions.
-Instead, legal action can be taken if the duty is breached, but otherwise the agent has authority without having to go to court or answer to a judge.
+When a POA is created, an attorney or selected agent can be given essentially all of the same responsibilities a guardian would be given.
+The key difference is that the agent is selected by the person giving the responsibility of making decisions on their behalf.
+It allows the incapacitated person a personal preference.
+The agent, like a court appointed guardian, has the same fiduciary duty to act in the best interest of the person who becomes incapacitated.
+However, there would be no court overview or judge being intrusive into the agent’s actions.
+Instead, legal action would be taken if duty is breached; otherwise, the agent has authority without having to answer to a court system.

-An Atlanta, Georgia incapacity planning lawyer can provide assistance to anyone who wishes to create an incapacity plan or power of attorney as an alternative to guardianship.
-We can also provide help to those who are seeking a guardianship for someone who they love.
-Give us a call today at 770-507-2500 or contact us online to find out more about the ways in which our legal team assists with guardianship.
-We represent clients in Atlanta, Peachtree City, Stockbridge, and surrounding areas, so reach out to us today and let us help you.
+Pyke & Associates, P.C. can provide assistance to anyone seeking to create an incapacity plan or POA as an alternative to guardianship.
+We can also provide help to those who are seeking a guardian for someone they love.
+Give us a call today at 770-507-2500 or contact us online at www.cpyke.com to find out more ways in which our legal team assists with guardianship.
+Let us serve you today.